 Introduction

-Taskchampion Sync-Server is an implementation of the TaskChampion sync protocol server.
+Taskchampion-sync-server is an implementation of the TaskChampion sync protocol server.
 It supports synchronizing Taskwarrior tasks between multiple systems.

 The project provides both pre-built images for common use-cases (see usage) and Rust libraries that can be used to build more sophisticated applications (integration).